 I’m 99.9% sure I won’t lose my job over this though, because in our particular market, utilizing a freemium strategy makes a lot of sense, and it may make sense for you, too.
 After all, marketing is getting more and more difficult in a sea of ebooks, whitepapers, and sales calls, making customer acquisition more and more expensive.
 Plus, nothing is better marketing than a real, live product.

-To further understand how freemium can potentially (and we hope will) supercharge your business, let’s walk through how freemium reduces your customer acquisition cost substantially, before illuminating why monetization is better suited by premium add-ons with value metrics.
+To further understand how freemium can potentially (and we hope will) supercharge your business, let’s walk through how freemium reduces your customer acquisition cost substantially, before illuminating why software monetization is better suited by premium add-ons with value metrics.

 Even if your product is better, your CAC is probably still high